 You may recall that the person who killed the infamous Cecil the Lion was an American trophy hunter.
 Unfortunately, wealthy Americans are fueling the trophy hunting industry.
-Canada, however, provides the most amount of captive and wild trophy hunting experiences, with most US-imported animal trophies coming from the country to our north.
+Canada, however, provides the most amount of wild trophy hunting experiences, with most US-imported animal trophies coming from the country to our north.
 In 2015, more than 50 percent of all canned-hunted lions in South Africa were done so at the hands of US trophy hunters.

 Canned hunting is trophy hunting.

 Canned hunting is when animals such as lions are already accustomed to humans and are bred specifically to be shot and stuffed.
 These animals are locked in enclosed spaces with the hunter, and are often shot while eating food provided to them.
 Canned hunts do not allow for the animal to escape and is a guaranteed kill.